beakos/cli-cheatsheet/cmd-powershell.md

 # Winget Install
 `winget <url>` and winget will install target source.
 If winget is not installed, Powershell should try to install automatically.

+# Winget Upgrading Packages
+`winget list` lists all packages
+`winget upgrade --all` upgrades all packages